 Photography is easy! right?
 Just take a smartphone or camera and get going.
 Hit the road, just be attentive and with a keen eye, you can capture great moments.
 Yes, I firmly believe that the equipment is secondary.
 Think of the photographers from twenty to fifty years in the past.
 Photography and photojournalism existed then also.
 Even if they did not have all the latest and glamorized gadgets they still did their jobs well.

 I think it is arrogance and ego of people speaking when they judge a picture not for what it represents but through the medium it was captured on.
-A photograph is a medium to express, not to show off your gears, always remember that.
-Latest equipment does not necessarily mean more creativity and vice versa.
-However, time has changed and it is true that with even latest smartphones you have certain limitations.
+A photograph is a medium to express, not to show off your gears.
+Having the best equipment does not necessarily mean more creativity.
+However,it is true that with even latest smartphones you have certain limitations.
 If you are really interested in photography, I would advise you to plan to get a DSLR in the long term.
 A DSLR in manual mode provides you with a lot more freedom and flexibility.
 It allows you to express your creativity way better than any smartphone.

 A DSLR in manual mode provides you with a lot more freedom and flexibility.
 It allows you to express your creativity way better than any smartphone but it is also very intimidating.
 Perhaps this is why a lot of people just leave their DSLR in auto mode (I am guilty of doing this too in the beginning) and it is kind of sad.
 So let us break down the three main components that will allow you to take a picture with any DSLR namely ISO, Shutter speed, and Aperture.